Joy Zedler: Career

 After earning a PhD in botany at UW, Zedler in 1969 moved to San Diego, California, as her husband took a job at San Diego State University (SDSU).
 She became an SDSU faculty member and joined activist Mike McCoy in preventing the Tijuana River Estuary from being developed into a marina.
 She formed SDSU's Pacific Estuarine Research Laboratory.

 In 1998, Zedler became the Aldo Leopold Professor of Restoration Ecology at UW.
 Zedler credited Leopold, who also worked at UW, with pioneering restoration ecology.

 She also in 1998 became director of research for the UW Arboretum.
-She served in this capacity for 18 years, launching studies into invasive species, including how native plants are able to defend their ecosystems.
+She served in this capacity for 18 years, launching studies into invasive species, including how native plants can defend their ecosystems.
 She was the co-author of a 2010s plan to restore the Mesopotamian Marshes.

 Zedler has said that the most immediate impact of wetland destruction—in which "most losses are due to drainage for agriculture"—is a lower denitrification rate, which may raise the level of nitrates in water over the amount safe for children and pregnant women.
 She has noted that even after wetland restoration efforts, much of the abundance and biodiversity cannot fully recover from damage.

 A fellow of the Society of Wetland Scientists and the Ecological Society of America, Zedler edits the journals Restoration Ecology and Ecosystem Health and Sustainability.
 She is a former member of the board of directors of The Nature Conservancy, the Environmental Defense Fund, and the Wisconsin State Natural Areas Preservation Council.